datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-With these attributes, a RIA store is a suitable solution for a number of usecases (back-up, single or multi-user dataset storage, central point for collaborative workflows, ...), be that on private workstations, webservers, compute clusters, or other IT infrastructures.
+With these attributes, a RIA store is a suitable solution for a number of usecases (back-up, single or multi-user dataset storage, central point for collaborative workflows, ...), be that on private workstations, webservers, compute clusters, or other IT infrastructure.

 .. findoutmore:: Software Requirements